 Red Nation Celebration Institute is Good Business

 Red Nation International Film Festival & Awards is a program of Red Nation Celebration Institute.
 Films that screen at Red Nation International Film Festival (RNIFF) have received broadcast network deals, distribution deals, actors have been hired for television series, casted in feature films and asked to be presenters at NAACP Image Awards.
 Writers are looked at for future television shows, these are a few of the key benefits that the film festival provides.
-One of our major accomplishments is that RNFF has locked down exclusive screenings with major production companies and choosing films to screen BEFORE being screened to general public then going on to win awards!
+One of our major accomplishments is that RNIFF has locked down exclusive screenings with major production companies and choosing films to screen BEFORE being screened to general public then going on to win awards!

 RNCI continues to recognize cinematic excellence #NativesinChargeofTheirNarrative

 Chloé Zhao films ‘Songs My Brother Taught Me’ WON Red Nation Award for Best Picture, Best Director, Outstanding Actress in a Leading Role, and ‘The Rider’ Nominated for Best Picture, Best Director, Outstanding Actress in a Leading Role, Outstanding Actor in a Leading Role.